Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 JavaScript SEO

-The practice of optimizing a website’s JavaScript elements to ensure they are crawlable and indexable by search engines.
+The practice of optimising a website’s JavaScript elements to ensure they are crawlable and indexable by search engines.

 K